-You want visitors to recognize and memorize your brand the moment they enter the website.
+Over just a few pages, you want visitors to recognize and memorize your brand the moment they enter the website.

 Having similar business models to brick-and-mortar stores, this type of website allows people to conduct the entire purchase process online.

+For best performance, eCommerce websites must have features capable of supporting online transactions so you can sell products easily.
 This type of website is great for entrepreneurs who want to expand their market or reduce production and operating costs.